kameliashaharova/PhotoShare/README.md

-### A photo management website that will allow users to post images, login/register an account, and view individual photos.
+### A photo management website that allows users to login/register an account, post images, and view individual photos.
 I implemented both frontend and backend for this Web App.

 #### Technologies Used:
 Software Stack: